Reverse Osmosis Systems

 | Chlorine | 99% | 95% | 90% |

-| Capacity (Annual) | 2,000+ gal | 500-1,000 gal | 40 gallons |
+| Annual Capacity | 2,000+ gal | 500–1,000 gal | 40 gal |

 | Cost per Gallon | $0.02–0.05 | $0.10–0.20 | $0.30–0.50 |

-| Overall Purity Level | 99%+ Best | 70-80% | 60-70% |
+| Overall Purity | 99%+ Best | 70–80% | 60–70% |

-RO System vs Bottled Water: Cost Comparison
+RO System vs Bottled Water

-See how much you'll save over time
+See exactly how much you save over time — and when the system pays for itself.

 | Time Period | Bottled Water Cost | RO System Cost | Your Savings |